tmarrinan/cg-matrixmult/README.md

-# cg-matrixmult
+# Matrix Multiplication Calculator
-Matrix Multiplication Calculator
+Multiply 2-4 matrices at a time